Example: Simple Criticality Calculation

 When running this problem, you should expect the following characteristics in the results:

-Physics Behavior
+Physics Behaviour

 Statistical Checks

-• Statistical Error: Final k-effective error should be less than 0.001 with these cycle settings
+• Final k-effective uncertainty should be less than 0.001 with 250 active cycles of 5000 neutrons.

 Model Extensions and Studies